pmattos/ExpandableTextEditor/README.md

 * inline snippets expansion
 * fill-in support for complex snippets (done externally by the TextExpander app)
+* simple snippets library management (e.g., synchronization, clearing, etc)

-This view wraps a `UITextView`, providing all expected multi-line text editing capabilities.
+The [`ExpandableTextView`][ExpandableTextView] view wraps a `UITextView`, providing all expected multi-line text editing capabilities.
 The `UITextView` delegate is implemented by an internal, per view `SMTEDelegateController` instance.
 The global TextExpander settings are controlled by the [`TextExpanderStatus`][TextExpanderStatus] singleton.

 Finally, the sample app shows two `ExpandableTextEditor` working side by side plus some global settings, as demonstrated by the video below: